-- High School Grades 8-12 A copy of the student's birth certificate, current immunizations, an unofficial transcript, and latest State testing scores. - Middle School Academy Grades 6-7 A copy of the student's birth certificate, current immunizations, most recent report card, and latest State testing scores. - Elementary Pre-K, Kindergarten, and Grades 1-5 A copy of the student's birth certificate, current immunizations, most recent report card, and latest State testing scores as applicable. - Upon receipt of all materials in the Application Packet, an interview will be arranged.

-- An assessment of the student's current learning level will be administered & completed to determine accurate placement. - Clovis Christian Schools may not be able to meet the needs of students with learning or behavioral difficulties.
+- High School Grades 8-12 A copy of the student's birth certificate, current immunizations, an unofficial transcript, and latest State testing scores.
+High School students will be required to complete an interview prior to acceptance. - Middle School Academy Grades 6-7 A copy of the student's birth certificate, current immunizations, most recent report card, and latest State testing scores.
+Middle School students will be required to complete an interview prior to acceptance. - Elementary Pre-K, Kindergarten, and Grades 1-5 A copy of the student's birth certificate, current immunizations, most recent report card, and latest State testing scores as applicable.
+An assessment of the student's current learning level will be administered & completed to determine accurate placement for elementary students for a fee. - Clovis Christian Schools may not be able to meet the needs of students with learning or behavioral difficulties.
 Full disclosure of these needs by the parents at the time of the interview is a must.
 Failure to do so may result in the dismissal of your student. - Upon acceptance for admission, parents will receive an acceptance letter and make financial arrangements for tuition payment.